 If you would like to take advantage of the optional walks, you may wish to engage in easy to moderate aerobic activities (walking, jogging, cycling) for 30-45 minutes a few times a week for several weeks before the trip.
 Consult your doctor before undertaking any new fitness program.

-Luxury Permanent Camps
+Deluxe Permanent Camps

-Our permanent luxury camps allow us to be close to the action in privacy and exceptional comfort.
+Our deluxe permanent camps allow us to be close to the action in privacy and exceptional comfort.
 Hotel quality linens, full-sized beds (not cots), en suite bathroom facilities attached to each tent (including warm showers!), a professional camp staff and indulgent touches like French-press coffee in the morning make these luxury camps an experience not to be missed.

 Unforgettable full and half-day game drives make game-driving the primary activity of Boundless Journeys’ Tanzania trip.
 On most days, we will depart our lodge or camp early and spend the morning tracking various animals in our custom-built, 4WD safari vehicles.
-Each day is unique and unpredictable – which is why our guides say never put away your camera, even on the way to the airport!
+Each day is unique and unpredictable – which is why our guides say never put away your camera, even on the way to the airstrip!

 Drives may last from a few morning hours to a full day.
 Sometimes we will take a picnic lunch, and other days we will return to the lodge or camp for lunch.
 As we come upon groups of animals, we allow plenty of time to simply observe and also take photographs.
 Our guides are experienced naturalists and will add greatly to your understanding of the animals.
 We keep a respectful distance – although the same cannot always be said about the animals and it is not unusual to come nose-to-car with baboons, zebras, wildebeest, gazelles, and elephants.